-An Antarctic elector who has cast a vote will have his or her vote and details recorded as a declaration vote by the officer designated to receive the voting details.
+Typically, an Antarctic elector who has cast a vote under Part 11 of the Electoral Act will have his or her vote and details recorded as a declaration vote by the officer designated to receive the voting details.
 Such declaration vote certificates will be signed by an officer instead of the elector and that signature will not be witnessed.
+For 2020 ACT Legislative Elections, Antarctic electors may cast a vote electronically using the overseas e-voting system (OSEV).